vim-ink/vim-ink.github.io/README.md

-# vim-colorscheme-designer
+# vim.ink

-Design good looking color schemes for vim
+vim.ink is color scheme designer for vim built with React.